How does it work?

 What are the costs and payment methods?

 Treatments taking place at Moor Allerton Golf Club/Garforth Leisure Centre/XerciseForLess will cost £65 for the Initial Consultation then £80/45 per 60/30 minute follow-up treatment.
 An Initial Home Consultation will cost £90, with each Follow-up Treatment costing £110.
-With the purchase of 6 treatments you will receive your initial consultation free of charge.
+With the purchase of 6 treatments you will receive your initial consultation half price.
 Treatments further than 6 miles from Garforth will incur an additional mileage charge.
 You can pay by cash, cheque or BACS.

 Cancellation Policy- Appointments cancelled with less than 24 hours notice are liable for the full fee.